kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 <p><span class="slide-title">Learning Objectives</span></p>

 - Understand how computers represent information |
-- Understand how to intercat with the computer using commands |
+- Understand how to interact with the computer using commands |
 - Understand how to organise your digital work in directories |

 @fa[arrow-down]